 As vaccine candidates progress through clinical trials to marketing approval and commercialization, it is common that various aspects of the development program, such as manufacturing methods and formulation, are altered along the way in an effort to optimize safety, efficacy, yield and manufacturing batch size, minimize costs and achieve consistent quality and results.
 Such changes carry the risk that they will not achieve these intended objectives.
-For example, the manufacturing process being used to produce clinical material for our planned clinical trials is different than that used in prior trials of HIL-214.
+For example, the manufacturing process being used to produce clinical material for our ongoing and planned clinical trials is different than that used in prior trials of HIL-214.
 These changes and any future changes we may make to HIL-214 or any future vaccine candidates may cause such candidates to perform differently and affect the results of future clinical trials conducted with the altered materials.
-We plan to review and report safety and immunogenicity data from the first approximately 200 subjects in our ongoing Phase 2b clinical trial to assess HIL-214 manufactured using this new process.
 Such changes or negative trial results could delay initiation or completion of clinical trials, require the conduct of bridging studies or clinical trials or the repetition of one or more studies or clinical trials, increase development costs, delay potential marketing approval and jeopardize our ability to commercialize HIL-214 or any future vaccine candidates, if approved, and generate revenue.